Velocidex/velociraptor-docs/content/vql_reference/misc/timeline_delete/_index.md

 Arg | Description | Type
 ----|-------------|-----
-timeline|Supertimeline to add to.
-If a super timeline does not exist, creates a new one.|string (required) notebook_id|The notebook ID the timeline is stored in.|string
+timeline|Supertimeline to delete.|string (required)
+notebook_id|The notebook ID the timeline is stored in.|string name|Name/Id of child timeline to delete.
+If not specified deletes the entire timeline|string

 Required Permissions:
 <i class="linkcolour label pull-right label-success">NOTEBOOK_EDITOR</i>